abpframework/abp/docs/en/modules/cms-kit-pro/url-forwarding.md

 # URL Forwarding System

-CMS kit provides a **URL forwarding** system to create URLs that redirect to other pages or external websites.
+CMS Kit provides a **URL forwarding** system to create URLs that redirect to other pages or external websites.

 ## Enabling the URL Forwarding System